santisoler/post-install/README.md

-# Debian Post Installation Script
+# Post Installation Scripts

-This script allows us to automatize post installation tasks as repositories creation, system upgrade and package installation.
+These script allows to automatize post installation tasks as repositories creation, system upgrade and package installation.

+Currently, there are two post installation scripts: one for Debian and other for Manjaro.

 ## Installing